You Need Protein. Which Type is Best?

 Benefits of Plant Protein for All Diets

 Plant-based proteins are incredibly high in vitamins, minerals, fiber and essential amino acids.
-Generally, plant proteins are also good for the environment as they can be sustainably grown, harvested and processed.
-Unlike meat and dairy protein sources, plant proteins do not concentrate toxins the way animal proteins and fats do.
-There’s also a growing body of evidence that plant-based diets can reduce the risk of many diseases such as diabetes, heart disease and obesity.
+Generally, plant proteins can also be good for the environment as they can be sustainably grown, harvested and processed.

 What are the Best Sources of Plant-Based Protein?